-- The Higher Education Manager has overall responsibility for applying this policy fairly and accurately - The Higher Education Manager, Director of Quality, Director of Curriculum, Heads of Department and Higher Education Tutors are responsible for ensuring compliance
+- The Higher Education Manager has overall responsibility for applying this policy fairly and accurately - The Higher Education Manager, Assistant Principal for Curriculum, Head of Quality, Heads of Department and Higher Education Tutors are responsible for ensuring compliance

 4. Communication

 This policy will be published on the College intranet and the College website.
 It is the responsibility of the HE Manager and Head of Department to ensure all staff involved in the development and teaching of higher education at Craven College are aware of the policy.